Can Wegovy, Ozempic, and Zepbound Silence Food Noise?

 One key process that keeps you fueled throughout the day is thinking about food.
 The gut-brain connection helps communicate when to begin eating and when you’re satisfied.
 However, excessive thoughts about food can be distracting.

 Cravings and persistent hunger often cause food noise.
-Food cravings might cause overeating and make it more difficult to maintain a balanced diet.
+Food cravings can lead to overeating and make it harder to maintain a balanced diet.
 It can also hinder attempts to manage weight.

 Food noise can also interfere with your productivity, making it difficult to concentrate on daily tasks when you only think about your next meal.

-Can Weight Loss Drugs like Wegovy, Ozempic, and Zepbound Silence Food Noise?
+Can Wegovy, Ozempic, and Zepbound Silence Food Noise?

 Glucagon-like peptide 1 (GLP-1) receptor agonists like Ozempic and Wegovy (semaglutide) may help quiet “food noise” by restoring the gut-brain connection, which may be weakened in people with obesity, prediabetes, diabetes, or polycystic ovarian syndrome (PCOS).

-Tirzepatides, a similar medication class that may be more well-known by brand names Zepbound and Mounjaro, can prolong feelings of fullness.
+Tirzepatide, a similar medication class that may be more well-known by the brand names Zepbound and Mounjaro, can prolong feelings of fullness.
 Both tirzepatide and semaglutide promote weight loss.

 Semaglutide and tirzepatide may stimulate the brain region known as the hypothalamus, which regulates hunger and fullness.
-They might also prevent the production of dopamine, the brain chemical.
+They might also prevent the production of dopamine, a brain chemical.
 This makes food less rewarding.

 These medications also delay gastric emptying, the process by which food moves out of the stomach.
 This may help you feel fuller for longer, preventing food noise.